Science-Reproducibility/shell/.github/steps/1-intro.md

 # Week 1: Shell overview and using shell in codespace

-In the first part of the course, we will learn basic information about the Shell and popular Shell commands.
+In the first week/part of the course, we will learn basic information about the Shell and popular Shell commands.
 We will practice using the command in the GitHub codespace.

 ## 1 :book: :eyes: What is Shell